Our best tips for organizing your pantry and decanting dried goods.

 - and nuts.

-- Discard anything that is expired or that is spoiled.
+- Discard anything that is expired or spoiled.

 - Choose your containers based on what items you need to decant.
 Try to opt for glass jars or containers instead of plastic if you can.

 - Decant.
-This is where you will add the dried goods to the containers you have chosen.
+This is where you will add the dried goods to your chosen containers.

 - Label everything in your pantry.
-I have ruined a delicious dessert once by adding baking powder thinking it was confectioner’s sugar!
+I once ruined a delicious dessert by adding baking powder, thinking it was confectioner’s sugar!

 - Add the expiration date for each item.

 - PRO TIP!
 If this is the first time you’re decanting your food, you can also add the date of when you decanted the item.
-This will give you an idea of how long it takes you to go through each ingredient.
+This will show you how long it takes you to go through each ingredient.

 - Label it using a chalk pen or dry-erase markers, write-on labels, chalkboard label stickers or of course, create your own as I did with my Cricut machine here.